asaMavhungu/Image-Processing/README.md

 `writeComponents(const std::string & outFileName)` will write out all the data in the processed image that is in memory, out to a file and name it the parameter in the `outFileName` field

 `calcBoundaries(const std::vector< std::pair<int,int> > & points)` calculates how many points in the vector are boundary points.
 It call on the `isBoundary(const std::pair<int,int> & point)` function on each point and uses an algorithm similar to flood fill to get if the given point is a boundary point.

+## Testing

+Tests were ran using the squares.pgm file.
+To compile the test file, run `make test`.
+The square.pgm was made using a python script `spectral_square_sorcery.py`.
+This has dependacies that can be found in the requirements.txt file